 I often tell a story of an unfortunate conversation I had with a new business partner and his wife: John suddenly got angry, shouting at me about something I never said.
 ‘I never said that,’ said I. ‘Of course you did!
 I heard it with my own ears!
 I was standing right here!’
 ‘She never said that, John.
 I was sitting right here also.
 She’s right.
 She never said that.’
 ‘What’s wrong with you two!!!!
 You’re both lying to me!’ and he stomped out of the room, ending our partnership.

-Net net: unless the criteria, the mindset, the outcomes, the definitions, and the challenges have been agreed to prior to the beginning of a conversations and the definitions, outcomes, and goals are agreed to by all communication partners, the odds are bad that Others can hear the intended message accurately.
+Net net: unless the criteria, the mindset, the outcomes, the definitions, and the challenges have been agreed to prior to conversation by all communication partners, the odds are bad that Others can hear the intended message accurately.
 Obviously, this restricts the range of possible outcomes.

 HOW YOU CAN BE HEARD

 In What?
-I have chapters that tell Speakers how to notice when the responses they get seem to be faulty, and teach Listeners how to go ‘beyond the brain’ and listen from a ‘dissociative’ place (In Observer, or on the ceiling.
-I devote Chapter 6 in What? to dissociative listening.) that avoids the normalized and habituated neural pathways, but is certainly different from conventional listening.
+I have chapters that tell Speakers how to notice when the responses they get seem to be faulty, and teach Listeners how to go ‘beyond the brain’ and listen from a ‘dissociative’ place (I devote Chapter 6 in What? to dissociative listening.) that avoids the normalized and habituated neural pathways, different from conventional listening.